tmforum-oda/oda-canvas/source/operators/api-management/istio/README.md

 You need to ensure you turn-off the operator execusing in Kubernetes (for example, by setting the replicas to 0 in the operator Deployment).

 The command above will execute just the ExposedAPI operator.
-You will also need to execute the other operators relavant for your Canvas implementation - these can be executed in separate terminal command-lines.
+You will also need to execute the other operators relevant for your Canvas implementation - these can be executed in separate terminal command-lines.